ngcrawford/pypgen/doc/install.rst

 		$ [sudo] easy_install -U pypgen

-However, it's recommended, at least in these early days of pypgen, to install it directly from the github repository:
+However, it's recommended, at least in these early days of pypgen when I'm actively fixing bugs, to install it directly from the github repository:

 	::